 - have a very high fever (40 degrees Celsius or higher)

-- are still feverish after 3 days of home treatment or seem to be getting sicker
+- are still feverish after 3 days or your symptoms get worse

-- are shivering or cannot stop shaking, or have chattering teeth, and it does not stop within an hour or so
+- are shivering, cannot stop shaking, or have chattering teeth, and it does not stop within an hour or so

 - have a severe headache that does not get better after taking painkillers